jacobnlangley/jacobnlangley.github.io/content/posts/walking-giants/index.en.md

 - name: "featured-image"
   src: "featured-image.jpg"

-tags: ["Markdown", "HTML"]
-categories: ["illustration"]
+categories: ["fiction", "illustration"]

-gallery: true
+gallery: false
 ---

 Into the trees, they walked.